Tim Congdon: Career

 Over the years, he has accumulated a long record of commenting on public policy issues, including writing sympathetically about (and deploying in his own analysis) the monetarist approach to macroeconomic policy.
 He has considerable experience working in the City of London and was the founder of the macroeconomic forecasting consultancy Lombard Street Research.
 Between 1993 and 1997 he was a member of the Treasury Panel that advised the Conservative government on economic policy, sometimes referred to as the "wise men".

 Since May 2008, he has been the economic correspondent for Standpoint magazine.
 He set up the economic advisory group International Monetary Research Ltd. in 2009; it applies Congdon's monetarist approach.

 In January 2011 Congdon became the Honorary Chairman of The Freedom Association.
 He is on the Advisory Council of the Reform think tank.
+He was made a Fellow of the Royal Economic Society in May 2025.

 Northern Rock bail-out

 Congdon was a prominent defender of the UK Government's action to lend to Northern Rock, arguing that it was quite likely to make money for the government.
-He is a small shareholder in Northern Rock, a fact that he has disclosed publicly when writing on this issue.
+He is a small shareholder in Northern Rock, a fact that he has disclosed publicly after writing on this issue.

 Politics

 Congdon stood as UK Independence Party candidate for the Forest of Dean constituency in the 2010 General Election, obtaining 5.2% of the votes cast and saving his deposit.
 In October 2010 he stood unsuccessfully for the leadership of the party.
-In 2014 he stood down as UKIP's economic spokesman after being called a "hypocrite" for agreeing to have wind turbines installed on his property in Scotland, going against the party's policy on renewable energy.
 In 2015 he was replaced as the UKIP candidate for Forest of Dean by Steve Stanbury.
 Congdon supported Britain's exit from the European Union in the UK's 2016 EU referendum.